Vaccinegate: MRC-5 contained in Priorix Tetra - Complete genome sequencing

-These latest analyses were made possible thanks to the active contribution of the French associations Association Liberté Informations Santé (ALIS), Ligue nationale pour la liberté des vaccinations (LNPLV) and the Australian Association Australian Vaccination-risks Network (AVN), that we thank.
+These latest analyzes were made possible thanks to the active contribution of the French associations Association Liberté Informations Santé (ALIS), National League for Freedom of Vaccinations (LNPLV) and the Australian Association Australian Vaccination-risks Network (AVN), that we thank.

 New generation sequencing have become the preferred tool for in-depth analysis in the field of biology and medical science, especially high precision ones.
 Thanks to these tools, we can approach in a more modern and comprehensive way a number of applications such as de novo sequencing, metagenomic and epigenomic studies, transcriptome sequencing and genome re-sequencing.